Our Team

 Logina Mostafa MPH

-Senior Fellow Meghan DellaCrosse, Psy.D. (she/her) Psychologist, interdisciplinary researcher; educator; consultant; clinical trial facilitator, specializing in mindfulness-based interventions, integration of altered states of consciousness, and work with individuals with serious mental illness.
-As post-doctoral fellow at the Center for Psychedelic Drug Research and Education (OSU), led a validation study of an Ecological Systems Theory model addressing contextual factors in psychedelic research; developed manuscripts on understudied populations in psychedelic science; contributed to a preliminary safety study of psilocybin for PTSD in veterans.
-Served as clinical assessor to the TrPR program at UCSF, investigating psilocybin’s effects on mental health conditions (with CREST.BD group, UBC).
-Mindfulness-Based Stress Reduction instructor and somatic educator with a Master’s in art history (CUNY) and clinical psychology (Teachers College, Columbia University); doctorate from the Wright Institute.
+Senior Fellow (she/her) Psychologist, interdisciplinary researcher; educator; consultant; clinical trial facilitator, specializing in mindfulness-based interventions, integration of altered states of consciousness and work with individuals with serious mental illness.
+As post-doctoral fellow at the Center for Psychedelic Drug Research and Education (OSU), led validation study of an Ecological Systems Theory modeling contextual factors in psychedelic research and study of psychedelic experience impacts on mental health for Spanish-speakers; contributed to preliminary safety study of psilocybin for PTSD in veterans.
+Clinical assessor to TrPR program at UCSF investigating psilocybin effects on mental health conditions (with CREST.BD group, UBC).
+Mindfulness-Based Stress Reduction instructor and somatic educator with doctorate from the Wright Institute and Masters in art history (CUNY) and clinical psychology, (Teachers College, Columbia University).

 Fellow (she/her) Public health researcher and epidemiologist with experience in environmental epidemiology, maternal and child health, and psychedelic science.
 Climate Health Research Associate, University of Alaska, Anchorage, and former Epidemiologist, Alaska Department of Health and Tobacco Research Program Manager, Johns Hopkins University School of Medicine.
 Work includes rural–urban differences in psychedelic risk perception and policy, clinical trial methodology for psychedelic-assisted therapy, public health and harm reduction education, and the population health impacts of wildfire smoke in Alaska.
 Passionate about leveraging data to advance equitable, evidence-based health policy.